DataDog/watermarkpodautoscaler/README.md

 ## Limitations

-- Only for external metrics.
 - Only officially supports one metric per WPA.
 - Does not take CPU into account to normalize the number of replicas.
-- Similar to the HPA, the controller polls the External Metrics Provider every 15 seconds, which refreshes metrics every 30 seconds.

 ## Troubleshooting